ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: voltage_limit

     Specifies the voltage limit, in volts, that the output cannot exceed when generating the desired current level  on the specified channels.
-    This attribute is applicable only if the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute is set to NIDCPOWER_VAL_DC_CURRENT  and the NIDCPOWER_ATTR_COMPLIANCE_LIMIT_SYMMETRY attribute is set to NIDCPOWER_VAL_SYMMETRIC.
+    This property is applicable only if the :py:data:`nidcpower.Session.output_function` property is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`  and the :py:data:`nidcpower.Session.compliance_limit_symmetry` property is set to :py:data:`~nidcpower.NIDCPOWER_VAL_SYMMETRIC`.
-    NIDCPOWER_ATTR_OUTPUT_ENABLED attribute for more information about enabling the output channel.
+    :py:data:`nidcpower.Session.output_enabled` property for more information about enabling the output channel.
-    Valid Values: The valid values for this attribute are defined by the values to which the  NIDCPOWER_ATTR_VOLTAGE_LIMIT_RANGE attribute is set.
+    Valid Values: The valid values for this property are defined by the values to which the  :py:data:`nidcpower.Session.voltage_limit_range` property is set.

     .. note:: The channel must be enabled for the specified current level to take effect.
 Refer to the

+    .. note:: One or more of the referenced values are not in the Python API for this driver.
+Enums that only define values, or represent True/False, have been removed.

     .. tip:: This property can use repeated capabilities (usually channels).
 If set or get directly on the